Karlpa/info415_sp17/week-6/midterm.md

 	- Each piece of functionality vulnerable to BL/Tampering is one issue

 ### Part 2 - The Report
-You will write **one** report for each of the following vulnerability classes:
+You will write **one** report for each of the following vulnerability classes.
+Each report should contain all instances of that vulnerability found in the application:

 - CSRF
 - XSS